jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Dragos-Year-In-Review-Report-2023.md

 the internet.
 Learn more about why this guidance is important from the 2023 attack on Unitronics PLC devices by the CyberAv3ngers on page 11.

-👉 If you haven’t segmented your network yet, the best time for that was in the 2000s; the second best time is now.
+HAND-POINT-RIGHT If you haven’t segmented your network yet, the best time for that was in the 2000s; the second best time is now.
 This network segmentation includes separating devices with network and host-based firewalls by function, not just systems from the internet, but systems from each other and critical processes.
 Do not merely focus on IPv4 when your systems also use